PHGH DoctorsTemple Fortune Health Centre23 Temple Fortune Lane London, NW11 7TETel: 020 8209 2400

 Payment to be made either by cheque or cash, if paying by cash please bring the correct fee.

-Click here for List of Charges
+Click here for list of fees for Non NHS Services

 Enter all or part of your postcode in the box below and click one of the buttons

 to find those services that are local to you.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's